 Tech Companies Boost Profits While Trimming Global Workforces

 Many tech companies are cutting data-centric roles as they shift their focus toward cloud and AI-related positions.
-Education technology firm Chegg recently announced it is laying off 248 employees, about 22% of its workforce, after making significant investments in its AI-powered learning assistant, which was built using OpenAI’s GPT-4.
+Education technology firm Chegg announced earlier this year it is laying off 248 employees, about 22% of its workforce, after making significant investments in its AI-powered learning assistant, which was built using OpenAI’s GPT-4.

 Manufacturing Giants Lead in Tech Layoffs in 2025

-Intel is leading in layoffs this year.
-Following last year’s 15,000 job slashes, it seems that it is doubling down on cutting jobs as the company announced that it will be reducing its workforce by a whopping 20% by the end of the year.
-Despite executives refusing to confirm the much-publicised 20,000 figure, it is expected that the downsizing would be similarly massive, and up to 21,000 employees could lose their jobs.
-The news came after a new CEO took over and a very unprofitable first quarter for the US-based tech corporation, in which it reported a net loss of $821 million.
+Following last year’s 15,000 layoffs, it seems that Santa Clara-based semiconductor and computer components manufacturer Intel is doubling down on cutting jobs as a means to reduce some costs.
+Initially, the company announced that it will be reducing its workforce by a whopping 20% by the end of the year.
+The news came after a new CEO took over, while the company’s financial woes continued into 2025, when it reported a net loss of $821 million for Q1 and another $2.9 billion in losses for Q2.

 Panasonic announced plans to cut 10,000 jobs worldwide as part of efforts to reduce costs and boost profit margins.
 Microsoft, on the other hand, has announced workforce reductions on two separate occasions in 2025.
 The first round targeted about 1% of its employees, around 2,000 people, based on performance.
 Later, the company revealed a second wave of layoffs affecting approximately 6,840 employees, representing roughly 3% of its total workforce.

 Social media platform and communication company Meta has reduced the size of its workforce numerous times throughout 2025.
 The latest wave of layoffs sacked 100 employees across Reality Labs, the company’s augmented and virtual reality unit.
-In total, Mark Zuckerberg’s Meta ranks in fourth place with a total of 3,720 jobs cut since the beginning of the year.
+In total, Mark Zuckerberg’s Meta has laid off at least 3,720 jobs cut since the beginning of the year.

-Semiconductor manufacturing and design company STMicroelectronics announced its plans to lay off 3000 workers by 2027.
-The company’s 2024 annual report reveals that they employ 11,500 employees in France and 12,700 in Italy.
+Semiconductor manufacturing and design company STMicroelectronics initially announced plans to lay off 3,000 workers by 2027, but the number later climbed to 5,000.
+The company’s 2024 annual report reveals that they employ 11,500 in France and 12,700 in Italy.
 The Italian and French governments own a combined 27.5% share of STMicroelectronics, and there is currently a heavy push from both governments towards limiting the number of layoffs to 1,000 in Rome and the same amount in France.
+It is unclear how many will be laid off this year but media reports estimate that between 2,000 and 5,000 employees can lose their jobs.

 California & Silicon Valley: A Tech Hub & Center of Job Cuts